critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 - **Trigger Source** – Sets the trigger source for any modes that use triggers.
 Choices are:
   - **Audio** a trigger gets generated when audio exceeds about -5dB.
-  - **MIDI Note** A trigger gets generated when a MIDI Note On is recieved.
+  - **MIDI Note** A trigger gets generated when a MIDI Note On is received.
 For example pressing a key will generate a trigger, but not releasing it.
   - **MIDI Note or Audio** Either will generate a trigger.
   - **MIDI Clock** The remaining options are for divisions of the beat when MIDI clock signal is present.
 These settings allow trigger modes to change with the tempo of the music.